-During the life of this Plan, Waikato Regional Council will track the progress of actions undertaken on the land towards achieving the Vision and Strategy.
+During the life of this Plan, Waikato Regional Council will track the progress of actions undertaken on the land towards achieving the Vision and Strategy and the long term objectives developed to give effect to that document.
 In addition, research and information collation will be used when this Plan is reviewed, to inform any future property-level allocation of contaminant discharges.